vanshika-chaudhary-economics/vanshika-chaudhary-economics.github.io/_pages/about.md

 ------

-> Quinean Message "No part of a web of scientific belief can be privileged against the possibility of revision."
+> "No part of a web of scientific belief can be privileged against the possibility of revision."